bhaney/graph_embeddings/README.md

 # Graph Embeddings

 A package for creating embedding vectors for nodes in a relational graph.
-Input a CSV file (or a directory of CSVs) of connections in a graph, and receive a list of `(node_name, node_embedding)` tuples for each node in the graph.
+Input a CSV file (or a directory of CSVs) of connections in a graph (as well as optional features of the nodes of the graph), and receive a list of `(node_name, node_embedding)` tuples for each node in the graph.

 ## Installation